scrunglebunky/SavingYup/README.md

             - IT SHOULD JUST BE PASSED THE PLAYER CLASS AND DRAW IMAGES AND MAKE EMBLEMS
             - Change the images too
             - actually this is just going to become a menu sprite like the other ones
+        4. [x] Re-add the advance state back, just as a transition so you know more things are going to be added
+        5. [ ] Add a graphic that plays at the start of each level, just a little thing that says "LEVEL x" or "BOSS LEVEL"
 - However, I will not be doing this right now.
-The game will stay in this unfinished, technically-playable state for another week or so now.
+The game will stay in this unfinished, technically-playable state for another week or so now

 # DOCUMENTING WHAT I'VE BEEN DOING